ehowey/gatsby-theme-catalyst/README.md

 ![Test Themes](https://github.com/ehowey/gatsby-theme-catalyst/workflows/Test%20Themes/badge.svg) ![npm](https://img.shields.io/npm/dm/gatsby-theme-catalyst-core) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?style=flat)](http://makeapullrequest.com)

 Gatsby Theme Catalyst is an an opinionated set of integrated themes and starters that can be used as a boilerplate to accelerate your next [Gatsby](https://www.gatsbyjs.com) project.
 There is a single "core" theme in which most dependencies and utility components are contained followed by progressively more styled and refined child themes and starters.
-These themes use [Theme-UI](https://theme-ui.com/) and [MDX](https://mdxjs.com/getting-started/gatsby/).
+These themes use [Theme-UI](https://theme-ui.com/) for styling and [MDX](https://mdxjs.com/getting-started/gatsby/) or [SANITY.io](https://www.sanity.io/) for content.

 ## Catalyzing Start